Nseconds/Tomato-leaf-disease-detection-using-cnn/README.md

 dataset from https://www.kaggle.com/datasets/kaustubhb999/tomatoleaf

-train it by the given code ,thereby you get model , then integrate it with the given file for web application
+train it by the given code ,thereby you get model ,paste it in the given tomato leaf detection folder then run app.py file for web application